-To provide Members of the Human Resources & Council Tax Committee with an update on current staffing statistics and inform them of the recently agreed changes to the Council's Employment Contract Documentation, in line with an update to employment legislation.
+To provide Members of the Human Resources Committee with an update on current staffing statistics.

 EXECUTIVE SUMMARY

 Staffing Statistics

 The analysis of workforce data provides Members with statistics relating to the staff employed within the Council and how this compares to the Tendring district and national averages.
 This is a standard report that is provided to the Human Resources Committee as part of each meeting.